CodeKing95/CodeKing95/README.md

  🎓 Background:

- • 📚 Completed A-Level in IT and a BSc in IT
+ • 📚 Completed My A-Level and Bachelor of Science in Information Technology.

  • 🚀 Graduated from a coding bootcamp where I worked on real-world projects using: